 Figs are small fruits that grow on trees.
 They can be eaten fresh or dried.
 The ripe fruit is very delicate and does not transport well.
-Raw figs are high in dietary fiber, but otherwise do not supply a significant nutritional benefit.
+Raw figs are high in dietary fiber, but otherwise, do not supply a significant nutritional benefit.

 How to Select Fresh Figs

 The shelf life of fresh figs is brief.
 They must be picked ripe from the trees as they do not ripen well once picked.
 A very firm fig is not ripe and will not properly ripen further.
-Prime harvesting season for fresh figs is mid-June to mid-October.
+The prime harvesting season for fresh figs is mid-June to mid-October.
 If you see them in a market, buy them only if you plan to use them quickly.
 Fresh figs will spoil within seven to ten days of harvesting.
 In most cases, this means you have about three days at most to use them at home.

 Select figs that are clean and dry, with smooth, unbroken skin.
 The fruit should be soft and yielding to the touch, but not mushy.
 Use your nose and smell the fruit.
 If the fig smells slightly sour, it has already begun to ferment.
 When figs get beyond their prime, they begin to collapse inward and lose their round shape.